CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * which security level the certification body can demonstrate
 * how good the scope and quality of technical support are, and
 * how high the certificate costs are.
 In principle, however, the cost of a certificate should by no means be the only decisive criterion.
-If the offered server service is used by a limited number of users, e.g. B. only within a LAN s, a certificate can be created and signed even without the participation of a certification authority itself and recorded on all clients on which the server service is to be used.
+If the offered server service is used by a limited number of users, eg. B. only within a LAN s, a certificate can be created and signed even without the participation of a certification authority itself and recorded on all clients on which the server service is to be used.

 ** Extended Validation Certificates **
 In order to make it harder to attack with fake websites and to counteract the problem that various certification authorities do not always reliably check SSL / TLS applications, Extended Validation Certificates have been introduced to handle certificates with higher security requirements.
 These are to prevent that when a certificate is issued, a CA checks only the domain name.
 In addition, the CA should also clearly understand by whom the domain in question was registered.
 Unlike the standard X.509 SSL / TLS certificates, these extended certificates (Extended Validation SSL Certificates, EV-SSL) will further verify the identity of the claimant.
 In doing so, the involved certification authorities and browser manufacturers undertake to adhere to the "Guidelines for the Issuance and Management of Extended Validation Certificates" of the CA / Browser Forum.
 According to this, the following criteria must be fulfilled by the applicant, among others: